 - Comes with a set of heavy-duty resistance springs that add to the chair’s longevity and increase the range of resistance you can work with.

-- Ships with a set of 9 instructional DVDs from Malibu Pilates' fantastic library of instructor-led lessons and workouts.
+- No pilates instructor?
+No problem!
+This unit ships with a set of 9 instructional DVDs from Malibu Pilates’ fantastic library of pilates instructor led lessons and workouts.

 Top Pilates Chair Brands This Year

-Now that we've covered my top picks - let's take a second to get up close and personal with some of the best Pilates chair brands out on the market in today's day and age.
+Now that we’ve covered my top picks – let’s take a second to get up close with some of the best Pilates chair brands out on the market.

 Below, I’ll introduce you to each brand, cover the essentials to keep in mind, and give you a bird’s eye view of why they stand at the top of the market.